saintycode/calculator/README.md

 # calculator

-simple calculator
+calculator with dark and light mode.
-JavaScript with react
+JavaScript + react